louisds/Machine-Learning/Classical-Supervised-Learning/Ensemble-Methods/README.md

 Another technique is called `Stochastic Gradient Boosting`, where each predictor is trained on a random subset (e.g. 25%) of the training instances.
 This technique trades a higher bias for a lower variance, and it also speeds up training considerably.
 Lastly, we have `XGBoost` (Extreme Gradient Boosting), which is an optimized implementation of the Gradient Boosting algorithm, that extremely fast, scalable, and portable.

+## Stacking

+`Stacking` (short for stacked generalization), is based on the following simple idea: instead of using trivial functions (such as hard voting) to aggregate the predictions, we train a model to perform this aggregation.
+This model is called a `blender` or a `meta learner`.
+To train the blender, a common approach is to use a hold-out set, to ensure that the predictions are clean.

+## Interview Questions

+If your AdaBoost ensemble underfits the training data, which hyperparameters should you tweak and how?

+> We could try to increase the number of estimators or reducing the regularization hyperparameters of the base estimator.
+We could also try slightly increasing the learning rate.

+If your Gradient Boost ensemble overfits the training data, which hyperparameters should you tweak and how?

+> We could try to decrease the learning rate, or use early stopping to find the right number of predictors (we probably have too many).